Cainthus/insights-se-coding-challenge/README.md

 We also give you free reign to use whatever code libraries you'd like, but coded in python.

-You’ll have a week to complete a technical exercise and submit the code repository link back to us
+You’ll have a week to complete a technical exercise and submit the code repository link back to us.

+If you run out of time you can write a summary of what else you would have done to complete the test or any other suggestion for improvement.

 ## What do we expect?
 * Code that is clean, readable, performant, and maintainable